-Glass type Definition Pros Cons Annealed Glass Pocket-friendly.
-Strong against wind and heat changes.
-Full light transmission.
-Breaks into big inconsistent shapes.
+Glass type Definition Pros Cons Annealed Glass A basic clear glass used for windows and doors.
+00 Breaks into big inconsistent shapes.
 Can be used in a limited size, due to its strength.

-Clear visibility.
-Available in opaque and different tones.
-Toughened Glass This is annealed glass which undergoes heating and cooling to extend its durability.
+Toughene d Glass This is annealed glass which undergoes heating and cooling to extend its durability.
 Commonly used for safety purposes or for large panel glass in bathrooms and elevation windows. strong, and safe.
 Shatters into small pieces rather than large shards when broken, thus safer than annealed glass.
-Stronger than regular glass, both physically and thermally.
-Various opaque for a sliding door and then decide to install a pet door later,the entire panel will need Frosted Glass Commonly used as bathroom glasses or to improve natural light in the room. light.
-Easy to clean. toughened type of glass.
-Disadvantages Laminated Glass Made up of more than two sheets of glass, and is classified as a safety glass.
+Stronger than regular glass, both physically and to install a pet door later,the entire panel will need to be Frosted Glass Commonly used as bathroom glasses or to improve natural light in the room.
+Better diffusion of light.
+Can be made of annealed or toughened type of glass.
+Disadvantages will be the same as that type of the glass chosen.
+Laminate d Glass Made up of more than two sheets of glass, and is classified as a safety glass.
 Better security.
-Less fragile.
 In an emergency, it can be difficult to break.
 When exposed to water for an extended period of time, the interlayer can be compromised.
-Tinted Colored (mostly Reduces the fading Reduces visible light.

-Glass blue, green, and gray) glass. of furniture caused by UV rays.
+Tinted Glass Colored (mostly blue, green, and gray) glass.
+Reduces the fading of furniture caused by UV rays.
 During the day, maximizes privacy while minimizing heat and glare.
+Reduces visible light.
 Reduces visibility.
-Mirrored Glass It's made of reflective glass and has a mirror effect. • O Low E Glass Glass with a low emissivity.
+Mirrored It's made of Reflects light, Can damage the wall

+Glass reflective glass and has a mirror effect.
+U when taken off.
+Low E Glass Glass with a low emissivity.
 It has a microscopic, transparent metallic coating that reduces heat and cold transfer through the glass, making a home more energy efficient. usage.
 Increases insulation when used with laminated and In some lights/angles, the image may appear blurry.
-Double Glazing Two-layered glass with a gap in between reducing the rate of heat transfer through the glass and thermal conductivity. condensation(vapour to liquid change).
-Expensive.

-Tempered It has been Compared to regular Needs to be cut, Glass processed to add glass, tempered glass drilled and polished both internal is more durable both before tempering and external mechanically and Vulnerable to damage stress to the thermally. around the edges material.
-The Flexible to be shaped Can break when tensile tension in different forms exposed to extreme in the body and styles conditions. counteracts the 3-7 times stronger compressive than annealed glass surface stress of tempered glass.
+Double Glazing Two-layered glass with a gap in between reducing the rate of heat transfer through the glass and thermal conductivity. costs.
+Minimized condensation(vapour Expensive.
+Tempered Glass It has been processed to add both internal and external stress to the material.
+The tensile tension in the body counteracts the compressive surface stress of tempered glass. durable both mechanically and thermally.
+Flexible to be shaped in different forms and styles drilled and polished before tempering Vulnerable to damage around the edges Can break when exposed to extreme